aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 - *Sequence* - In what order should a series of transactions be processed?
 What are the limitations and dependencies?

-The concept of sequence is represented on the Stellar Network through sequence number.
+The concept of sequence is represented on the AiBlocks Network through sequence number.
 Utilizing sequence numbers in transaction manipulation, it can be guaranteed that specific transactions do not succeed if an alternative transaction is submitted.